Skip to main content

 • A plain string — a description of what to look for

-• An object — with optional description, threshold, and top_n fields that override the global values for that entity type only
+• An object — with optional description, threshold, and top_n fields

 threshold